What is Macular Degeneration and Other FAQs

 IS THERE A CURE FOR AMD?

-To learn more about macular degeneration, call our Unionville optometry office at 1-905-477-4488 to make an appointment with Dr. David Innamorato or Dr. Krista Innamorato today.
+Please call our Unionville Optometry office at 1-905-477-4488 to make an appointment with Dr. David Innamorato or Dr. Krista Innamorato today or to learn more about age-related macular degeneration.